Support for Software as a Service apps

 In the Enhanced Security section, select Enable enhanced security to choose the security options you would like to apply to the application.

-The Enhanced Security section is available only if you are entitled to Access Control service.
+The Enhanced Security section is available only if you are entitled to Secure Workspace Access service.
 For details, see https://www.citrix.com/products/citrix-cloud/.

 The following enhanced security options can be enabled for the application.